KediDili/VanillaPlusProfessions/features.md

 ### Essence Infusion
 Each day, Sign of the Vessels will produce Solar Essence and Wicked Statues will produce Void Essence.

+Note: All existing Sign of The Vessels and Wicked Statues should be picked up and put down again for the talent to take function properly.
+This is due to how vanilla machine logic works.

 ### Elder Scrolls
 If the Dwarvish Translation Guide has been obtained, dwarf scrolls can be read for mining experience.